Treacle Pudding: Steamed Golden Syrup Sponge Recipe

 It's my husband's birthday, and I've promised to make him one of his favorite desserts: steamed treacle pudding.
 It's not made with dark treacle or molasses but with Lyle's Golden Syrup.
-Both my grandmothers would make this pudding; though my Grandma mostly used raspberry jam/jelly in hers.
-It's usually served with custard but ice-cream or heavy cream also works.
+Both my grandmothers would make this pudding, though one of them mostly used raspberry jam/jelly in hers.
+It's usually served with custard, but ice cream or heavy cream also works.

-Treacle pudding is like angel food – if you've never tried it, then you are in for a delicious experience.
-However, I only make it a couple of times a year as it is very fattening!
-Wonderful for family celebrations, steamed sponges are simple to make and, because they are made on the stove-top, leave your oven free for the main course.
+Treacle pudding is like angel food—if you've never tried it, then you are in for a delicious experience.
+However, I only make it a couple of times a year, as it is very fattening!
+Wonderful for family celebrations, steamed sponges are simple to make and, because they are made on the stove-top, they leave your oven free for the main course.

 I thought you might like to join me as I make his birthday treat.

 - A double steamer.
 You can use an ordinary saucepan by placing an old saucer in the bottom, stand the pudding basin on it and fill it with water to come halfway up the basin.